KIT-IAI/SDM_KITModelViewer/Documentation/IFC_GeoreferenceInfo.md

 - Global coordinates in the local placement of a component
 - Global coordinates within the coordinates of the geometry of a component

-If a model contains multiple types of georeferences, the distance between them is calculated.
-If an address is also available for IfcSite or IfcBuilding, the distance between the georeference and the address is also calculated.
+Supported georeferencing variants are attempted to be resolved using a geocoding query; the determined address is displayed in the lower part of the dialog.
+If several variants are included, the distances between all of them are calculated and displayed.
+In addition, addresses contained in IfcSite or IfcBuilding are also taken into account and their distances to the georeferencing are calculated.

 <img width="854" height="1011" alt="IFC_GeoreferenceInfo" src="https://github.com/user-attachments/assets/edf538b2-598f-4705-8f49-89061ec6648c" />